Improving retention for work-life balance tracking app

 Consolidating research findings in Miro.

-After analyzing and synthesizing the research data, I gained three important insights:
+Analyzing the research data, I arrived at three important insights:

 App value is unclear: The participants did not have a clear understanding of what the benefits of the app were even after completing the whole onboarding.
 This was likely due to the copy focusing on app features.

-Many concerns about location data access: Most participants considered their location data valuable and sensitive, so they were reluctant to give access this data.
-More surprisingly, participants also connected location data usage to higher battery usage, which is not the case in this context.
-Furthermore, the process of providing data access was frustrating for most participants.
+Issues with location data access: Most participants considered their location data valuable and sensitive, so they were reluctant to grant access to this data.
+Participants also connected location data usage to higher battery usage, which is not the case in this context.
+Moreover, the process of providing data access was frustratingly complicated for most participants.

 Process

-- Clarify benefits: Change the copy and imagery to focus on the benefits of the app, motivating users to provide access to something they value.
+- Clarify benefits: Modify onboarding content to focus on the benefits of the app, motivating users to provide access to something they value.

-- Remove barriers: Alleviate privacy and battery life concerns by clarifying what the data is used for and what the effects are.
+- Remove barriers: Alleviate user concerns by clarifying what the data is used for and what the effects are.
 This will help users make an informed decision.

-Initially, we discussed a more robust overhaul of the onboarding that would help us improve the first time use experience beyond solving this immediate problem.
-However, after careful consideration, we opted for a simpler redesign that allowed us to directly compare dropoff data before and after the update, as the fundamental steps would remain consistent.
+Initially, we considered a more robust overhaul of the onboarding that would help us improve the first time use experience beyond solving this immediate problem.
+We opted for a simpler redesign that allowed us to directly compare dropoff data before and after the update, as the fundamental steps would remain consistent.

 Rough flows and information architecture for iOS devices.